Feather-Utilities/Feather-Admin/README.md

   * [Questions](#questions)

   ## Installation
   Simply copy the Loadstring and execute it.
-Feather-Admin should load shortly.
+Feather-Admin should load shortly after.

   ## Usage
   All commands are located in the Command Bar.
 Use the 'Tab' Keybind to Toggle the Command Bar.